LLNL/spheral/docs/developer/dev/diagnostic_tools.rst

    python Noh-cylindrical-2d.py --caliperConfig 'runtime-report(output=time.txt),calc.inclusive,region.count'

 .. note::
-   The above configuration produces timing results similar to the previous `Spheral::Timer` method.
+   The above configuration produces timing results similar to the previous :kbd:`Spheral::Timer` method.
 This results in a file named ``time.txt`` with cumulative times for the nested regions as well as a count of how many times each region ran.

 Additionally, Caliper timers can be turned off using ``--caliperConfig none``.